 Will I get a refund of fees if my examination is cancelled?

-If the NDEB needs to cancel an examination, you will be credited the registration fee.
-The fee will remain in your account and can be applied towards a future examination.
+If the NDEB needs to cancel an examination, you will not be charged the examination fee.

 What do I do if my University can’t send the required documents because they are closed?